igfej-justica-gov-pt/dotnet-eark-sip/README.md

-# dotnet-eark-sip
+# .NET E-ARK SIP

-.NET library for creating E-ARK SIPs
+A .NET library for creating E-ARK SIPs